ghoshoreo/cse15l-lab-reports/lab1.md

 Step 3: Trying some commands
 ----------------------------

 Let us try some commands!
-As a refresher, I have taken the liberty to list a few of the commands below:

-1) cat <path1> <path2> ...
-Prints the contents of one or more files given by the paths
-2) ls <path> - “List” Used to list the files and folders the given path
-3) pwd - “Print working directory” Used to display the current working directory
-4) cd <path> - “Change Directory” Used to switch the current working directory to the given path

 Here are a few of the commands I tried during my lab session.
 Feel free to try any of them!
->

 ![Image](Commands_screenshot.png)

 *Conclusion*
 -------------
 That brings us to the end of the tutorial!
 Hope you had a good time!